Family Unification Assessment Project

 Since this project was launched in 2019, we have supported young people to access education and NHS mental health services; we have signposted families to legal advice and representation, as well as identifying local social support and activities.
 We have also successfully advocated and enabled families to apply for benefits and appropriate housing.

 We are proud to be working in collaboration with charities such as Safe Passage and Refugee Action on this project.
+We accept referrals from charity partners and members of the public.
+Please be aware that we are a small team and we prioritise cases according to need.
+We may operate a waiting list in busy periods.

 Life Story Work